 Arif Panju serves as a managing attorney with the Institute for Justice.
-He leads IJ’s Texas office and litigates cases involving free speech, property rights, economic liberty, and educational choice.
+He leads IJ’s Texas office and litigates cutting-edge constitutional cases protecting property rights, economic liberty, free speech, and educational choice.

-Arif’s work at IJ has been featured by outlets including The Wall Street Journal, New York Times, Washington Post, The Atlantic, Texas Tribune, and dozens more nationwide.
-His opinions and views on legal issues have been published in several outlets, including the Dallas Morning News, Austin American-Statesman, and USA Today.
-Arif sits on the board for the Freedom of Information Foundation of Texas.
+Arif’s work at IJ has been featured by dozens of outlets including The Wall Street Journal, New York Times, and Texas Tribune.
+His views on legal issues have been published in several outlets ranging from USA Today to the Dallas Morning News.
+Arif is the current board president of the Freedom of Information Foundation of Texas.

 Arif graduated law school with honors from Southern Methodist University.
-During law school he clerked on the United States Senate Committee on the Judiciary.
-Arif lives in Austin, Texas.
+During law school he clerked on the United States Senate Judiciary Committee.
+Arif lives in Austin.

 Arif's Cases